viamrobotics/prime/packages/core/README.md

 import '@viamrobotics/prime-core/prime.css';
 ```

+## Usage

-You can now use the components in your app:
+Once installed, you can use the components in your app:

 ```html
 <script lang="ts">